The Sands of Time (Sheldon novel): Plot

 Sister Graciela and Ricardo's trip is quiet as Graciela will not talk to Ricardo despite his best efforts.
 Although he is exasperated with her cold shoulder, he is reluctantly starting to fall for her.
 It is not until she is almost attacked by a wild wolf in a cave that she begins to speak to him.
 She does not want to love him because of her past of falling for another man, but falls for him anyway, and they plan to marry.

 Alan Tucker goes to the orphanage to find more information about Megan/Patricia, but comes to a dead end when the owner of the orphanage tells him that the date Megan arrived does not coincide with the date Patricia should have died, and continues the assignment trying to locate Megan.
 It is revealed that Ellen paid the owner to lie and change the dates.

 Amparo is growing angry with Jaime and Megan's relationship.
 They hide out at a bullfight, where Megan impresses Jaime with her knowledge of the subject.
 They discover that Rubio and Lucia were arrested, leaving Megan shocked to find out about Lucia's past, as well as Sister Teresa's death.
 She is also saddened to hear about Sister Teresa's death.
 Megan grows sympathetic to his ideals even though she believes that violence is wrong.
 Jaime holds up a bank to get money to continue traveling, and Acoca nearly catches him if it were not for Megan, and he suspects Felix of betraying him.
 Amparo tells him that one of their friends wants them to meet in the town square, and when he leaves, Megan overhears her calling Acoca, and saves him from getting caught by pretending to be an angry wife looking for her husband.
-When he confronts Ampara, she tells him that she is sick of the bloodshed and how they are hurting the Basque people as well, and they keep her with the group so as not to escape.
+When he confronts Amparo, she tells him that she is sick of the bloodshed and how they are hurting the Basque people as well, and they keep her with the group so as not to escape.